 We have designed this programme to help trusts develop evidence-based approaches to effective staffing decisions, taking into account all elements that contribute to safe, effective care and great patient experience.

-Our first cohort commenced module one of the Chief Nursing Officer (CNO) fellowship in February 2019 and cohort 2 began on 22 May 2019.
+We recruited 2 cohorts in 2018 and they completed the 3 modules of the PGCert programme in 2019.
+In 2019, we recruited a further 2 cohorts that are due to complete their 3 module programme by December 2020.
 This modular programme is designed for part time study and features a strong focus on the workforce and safer staffing evidence based decision support tools.
-You will have the opportunity to select a post graduate certificate, diploma or master’s pathway.
+Now as an MSc accredited programme, you will have the opportunity to progress through a post graduate certificate, diploma and on to a master’s pathway.

 How will this programme help trusts?